OrphicOne-Platform/vigo-mcp/README.md

 ## What is VIGO?

-**VIGO** (Victory · We Go) is a specialized financial compliance AI agent — and the world's first MCP server dedicated to financial regulatory intelligence in any jurisdiction.
+**VIGO** (Visionary · Insight · Governance · Optimization) is a specialized financial regulatory intelligence AI agent — and the world's first MCP server dedicated to financial regulatory intelligence in any jurisdiction.

-At its core, VIGO is a **compliance expert**: deeply versed in Hong Kong SFC regulations, enforcement history, licensing requirements, and AML/CFT rules.
+At its core, VIGO is a **regulatory intelligence expert**: deeply versed in Hong Kong SFC regulations, enforcement history, licensing requirements, and AML/CFT rules.
 But VIGO is more than a compliance encyclopedia.
-It is a **Global Financial Capital Architect** — an AI that understands how compliance intersects with business strategy, capital structures, and market reality.
+It is a **business-aware compliance navigator** — an AI that understands how compliance intersects with business strategy, capital structures, and market reality.

 > *Compliance is the floor.
 Business is the ceiling.*
-> *VIGO helps you build from one to the other.*
+> *VIGO helps you build both.*

 ### V.I.G.O. — The Four Dimensions